 Solutions to prevent non-technical losses from transmission networks

-Iberdrola, through its International Startups Programme - PERSEO, is launching this challenge to find competitive, innovative solutions that will reduce non-technical losses from the distribution network.
+Iberdrola, through its International Startups Programme - PERSEO, launched this challenge to find competitive, innovative solutions to reduce non-technical losses from the distribution network.

 Carousel of images and videos